 Spiritual writing and painting

 The scintillæ may still be collected by us moderns.
 I recommend the creative use of the pen or the paint brush, but not for the aesthetic result.
-I use to write a kind of unassuming prose poetry.
+I am in the habit of writing a kind of unassuming prose poetry.
 In the imagination, I keep returning to places where I like to be, and where the presence of the spirit can be felt.
 Such motifs and feelings are often found in dreams.
 Suitable terms for this technique are complementative imagination, contemplation, writing, or simply complementation.
 Prose poetry is defined as neither poetry nor prose but as a hybrid or fusion of the two, characterized by a focus on narrative and a prominent use of metaphor.
 It originated as a reaction against dependence upon traditional uses of line in verse (cf. Wiki, here).

 My creations won’t qualify as art, for they are inferior from an aesthetic point of view.
 It is not for publishing.
 It is merely a spiritual technique of harvesting the divine sparks embedded in the darkness of matter, for the purpose of conveying them back to their origin.
-The advantage of writing is that it keeps the mind focused.
+The advantage of handwriting is that it keeps the mind focused.
 It is necessary to attune one’s spiritual sense organ in order to be able to register the faint voices, which are like delicate fragrances in the summer wind.
 It can be achieved if worldly engagements are toned down and distractions are avoided.
 This includes intellectual efforts, too.
 The conscious mind ought no longer shine with such a bright light, but one’s awareness must be tempered.
 This also includes political, social, and economical awareness.
-It doesn’t mean to forget the learning that one has acquired, but the conscious passion for the world must be toned down.
+It doesn’t mean to forget the learning that one has acquired; but the conscious passion for the world must be toned down.
 This is the great difficulty of this method.
 It is the real meaning of the saying in Matthew 18:3: “Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.”